 The university offers a range of health and life sciences degrees and postgraduate qualifications.
-For undergraduates this namely consists of medicine, biomedicine, biomedical laboratory science, psychology, psychotherapy, public health sciences, dentistry, dental hygiene, midwifery, nursing, specialist nursing, audiology, odontological prophylaxis, optometry, physiotherapy, radiography, occupational therapy, and speech and language pathology.
+For undergraduates this namely consists of medicine, psychology, psychotherapy, dentistry, midwifery, nursing, audiology, optometry, physiotherapy, radiography, occupational therapy and speech and language pathology among others.

 The Karolinska University Hospital is located close by, where students undertake training and research.
 Exchange programmes are also in place with other universities internationally, including in Australia, China, Denmark, Finland and the Netherlands.

-The Nobel Assembly at the university is among those entitled to submit nominations for the Nobel Laureate for Physiology/Medicine.
-Of the eight Swedes who have received the award, five studied at Karolinska: Hugo Theorell, 1955, for his work on oxidation enzymes; Ragnar Granit, 1967 (shared), for discoveries about visual processes in the eye; Ulf von Euler, 1970 (shared), “for discoveries about humoral transmittors in the nerve terminals; Sune Bergström and Bengt Samuelsson, 1982, for their work on prostaglandins and related biologically active substances.
+The Nobel Assembly at the university is among those entitled to submit nominations for the Nobel Laureate for physiology/medicine.
+Of the eight Swedes who have received the award, five studied at Karolinska.

 Founded in 1477, Uppsala University is the oldest university in Sweden and began with a strong emphasis on theology.
-It had around just 50 students when it opened.
-Its historical background juxtaposes with its now very modern campuses, situated in the city of Uppsala.
+It had just 50 students when it opened.
+Its historical background juxtaposes with its now very modern campuses situated in the city of Uppsala.

-With increasing numbers applying to study at Uppsala, the university is becoming more selective in its admissions process.
+With increasing application numbers at Uppsala, the university is becoming more selective in its admissions process.
 It has also established exchange agreements with over 400 universities across the world.